Living in Mexico. EVERYTHING you need to know (and then some)

 In not always wanting to improvise or not always being able to — for example, when you’re in need of a new set of sheets, that’s kinda of hard to bunch together from a handful of anything — I began learning to shop online inside the country.

-Years ago, the only option at the time was Mercado Libre, a place I still frequent to this day and highly recommend because not only do they have a great consumer shopping net (the vendor doesn’t get paid until 15 days after you’ve received your product), they have great prices and someone always carries that ‘hard to find’ item.
+Years ago, the only option at the time was Mercado Libre, a place I still frequent to this day and highly recommend because not only do they have a great consumer shopping net (the vendor doesn’t get paid until after you’ve received your product), they have great prices and someone always carries that hard-to-find item.

 They were a lifesaver for many years.
 I have pages, upon pages of shopped for items that include everything from chemical free sunscreen to books in English to dresses, boots, high end bedding, camping gear and even a dishwasher.